zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     raw_train_ds=tf.keras.utils.text_dataset_from_directory('aclImdb/train',batch_size=batch_size, validation_split=0.2,subset='training', seed=seed)
     ```

-8. As you will see in a moment, you can train a model by passing a dataset directly to model.fit.
-If you are new to tf.data, you can also iterate over the dataset and print a few examples as follows:
+8. As you will see in a moment, you can train a model by passing a dataset directly to `model.fit`.
+If you are new to `tf.data`, you can also iterate over the dataset and print a few examples as follows:

     ```py
     for text_batch, label_batch in raw_train_ds.take(1):